 Concerts

 Ring in the holiday season with Tapestry Singers’ annual ‘Tis the Season concerts on December 14 at 7:00 and 15 at 4:00 at the Damariscotta Baptist Church.
+Tickets are still available for our Saturday concert, Sunday is sold out.
 The concerts include a little something for everyone, from classical choral music to popular holiday standards.
 The concerts feature organist Sean Fleming, a full orchestra, bell choir, some of the community’s best-loved soloists, and an audience holiday sing-along.

 June 2024